 Fuel Cell Manufacturing

-NREL's fuel cell manufacturing R&D focuses on improving high-volume manufacturing processes to enable higher production volumes, increased reliability, and lower costs.
-Even though raw materials constitute a significant portion of fuel cell system cost, the cost of manufacturing is also significant, especially for fuel cell applications requiring large quantities of systems (at very low cost), such as for transportation.
-Currently, most fuel cell systems and components are made by labor-intensive processes, driving up the manufacturing cost.
-High-throughput manufacturing methods are needed to meet the volume and cost targets for transportation applications.
-Fortunately, much can be learned about high-volume manufacturing from other industries such as microelectronics, paper, and polymer films.
+NREL's fuel cell manufacturing R&D focuses on improving quality-inspection practices for high-volume manufacturing processes to enable higher production volumes, increased reliability, and lower costs.
+Many fuel cell companies are transitioning from labor-intensive manufacturing processes to high-throughput manufacturing methods to meet volume and cost targets for transportation and other applications.
+Fortunately, much can be learned about high-volume manufacturing from other industries such as microelectronics and polymer films.

 In-Line Quality Control

-- Understand the effects (on performance and durability) of defects in fuel cell components so that proper tolerances can be set
+- Understand the effects (on performance and lifetime) of defects in fuel cell components so that proper tolerances can be set

 - Develop predictive models to help industry design better manufacturing processes and methods.